Cryptocarya bidwillii: Description

 Cryptocarya bidwillii is a tree that typically grows to a height of 20 m, its stem usually not buttressed.
 Its leaves are lance-shaped to elliptic, 60–130 mm long and 10–50 mm wide on a petiole 3–10 mm long.
 The leaves are glabrous, the upper surface green and shiny but the lower surface is paler.
 The flowers are creamy-white and arranged in panicles almost as long as the leaves.
 The tepals are 1.2–1.7 mm long, the outer anthers 0.5–0.7 mm long and 0.5–0.6 mm wide, the inner anthers 0.7-0.8 mm long and 0.4–0.5 mm wide.
 Flowering occurs in December, and the fruit is an elliptic black drupe 11–16 mm long and 8–12.5 mm wide.

 Taxonomy

 Cryptocarya bidwillii was first formally described in 1864 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected by John Carne Bidwill near Wide Bay.

 Distribution and habitat

-Yellow laurel grows in seasonal rainforest at altitudes up to 1100 m, between near Mackay in north Queensland and near Grafton in New South Wales.
+Yellow laurel grows in seasonal rainforest at elevations up to 1100 m, between near Mackay in north Queensland and near Grafton in New South Wales.